 - Browse Source Data: This displays the result set of selecting all fields in the Selected Table or FROM Expression, filtered by the WHERE Clause.
-This can be useful when trying to determine which fields you would like to use or to test your FROM or WHERE expressions.
+This can be useful when determining which fields you would like to use or test your FROM or WHERE expressions.

 - Mappings for PlanetTogether: This table is where you specify the fields and/or expressions to be used to fill the PlanetTogether Properties:

-- Property: The name of the property that will be filled with the data specified in the "Source" column.
+- Property: The property's name will be filled with the data specified in the "Source" column.

-- Type: The type of data that is expected by PlanetTogether for that Property.
+- Type: The type of data that PlanetTogether expects for that Property.
 If possible, PlanetTogether will convert the data provided to the target type.
-However, this is not always possible so errors can sometimes result if the returned data is an invalid type.
+However, this is not always possible, so errors can sometimes result if the returned data is an invalid type.

-- Required: Properties that are marked as Required must have their Source column filled in or else an error will result.
-The other values can be left blank and default values will be used.
+- Required: Properties marked as Required must have their Source column filled in, or an error will result.
+The other values can be left blank, and default values will be used.

 - Source: This is where you specify the value, usually a field name from your database system, to use for the corresponding PlanetTogether Property.
-This value can be any valid SQL expression that returns a value compatible with the Type of the Property.
+This value can be any valid SQL expression that returns a value compatible with the Property Type.
 For example, it can be a hard-coded value such as 100or a field name such as WorkorderQty.
-To specify a hard-coded text value, surround it with single quotes such as 'New York'.
-You can drag and drop field names from the Database fields for __ Field column here.
+To specify a hard-coded text value, surround it with single quotes such as 'New York.'
+You can drag and drop field names from the database fields for the __ Field column here.
 You can also use SQL Functions to convert or calculate values.

 - Source Test Button: The button in the Source column cells allows you to test your Source expression.
 The test uses the Selected Table or FROM expression, the WHERE clause, and the Source expression to query the Connection.
 The results are displayed in a popup dialog for browsing.